garushyants/covid19_russia_mapping/README.md

 ### IMV data
 Estimates for the numbers of invasive mechanical ventilators (IMV) were obtained from [meduza.io](https://meduza.io/feature/2020/03/20/v-italii-iz-za-koronavirusa-katastroficheski-ne-hvataet-apparatov-ivl-v-rossii-ih-gorazdo-bolshe-no-eto-ne-znachit-chto-my-luchshe-gotovy-k-epidemii) with additions from Headway [current report](https://www.hwcompany.ru/blog/expert/nali4ie_apparatov_ivl_na_22_03_2020).
 The resulting table [IMV_meduza_impr.csv](https://github.com/garushyants/covid19_russia_mapping/blob/master/IMV_meduza_impr.csv) is available in repository.
+Update!!
+We know use the data on ventilators from Headway, provided in [ikashnitsky repo](https://github.com/ikashnitsky/covid19-russia)

 ### Fatality and hospitalization rates
 Data on fatality and hospitalization rates was obtained from [Verity et al., 2020](https://www.medrxiv.org/content/10.1101/2020.03.09.20033357v1.full.pdf), with the hospitalization rate for the age group 0-9 assumed to equal 0.001.
 Data on cases requiring critical care was obtained from [Ferguson et al., 2020](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf).